Rohan-ahmed13/lung_disease_classification/README.md

 This project focuses on classifying lung diseases from medical images using deep learning with PyTorch.

-The goal is to build an end-to-end image classification pipeline that can assist in early diagnosis by automatically analyzing chest X-ray / CT scan images.
+The goal is to build an end-to-end image classification pipeline that can assist in early diagnosis by automatically analyzing chest X-ray images.

+This repository uses an EfficientNet-B0 model to classify X-rays into four categories: COVID19, Normal, Pneumonia, and Tuberculosis.

 ---